fedora-infra/pkgdb2/doc/configuration.rst

 **Default:** ``PKGDB2_FAS_PASSWORD = None``.

-PackageDB authenticates with a FAS instance through `FedOAuth <https://github.com/FedOAuth/FedOAuth>`_.
+PackageDB authenticates its users with a FAS instance through `FedOAuth
-Configuring FedOAuth to use a different endpoint may optionally be defined.
+<https://github.com/FedOAuth/FedOAuth>`_.
+To do so it relies on the
+``flask-fas-openid`` plugin which can be configured to usea different endpoint, thus allowing other project to use pkgdb2.

+Here below are listed the configuration key to use to authenticate your users against another FedOAuth instance than the default one.

 ``FAS_OPENID_ENDPOINT`` is the URL for the FedOAuth instance.